 Active samplers are samplers actually being used in a program object.
 The LinkProgram command determines if a sampler is active or not.
-The LinkProgram command will attempt to determine if the active samplers in the shader(s) contained in the program object exceed the maximum allowable limits.
+The LinkPro gram command will attempt to determine if the active samplers in the shader(s) contained in the program object exceed the maximum allowable limits.
 If it determines that the count of active samplers exceeds the allowable limits, then the link fails (these limits can be different for different types of shaders).
 Each active sampler variable counts against the limit, even if multiple samplers refer to the same texture image unit.

-2.11.6 Varying Variables
+2.11.10 Varying Variables

 A vertex shader may define one or more varying variables (see the OpenGL Shading Language Specification).
 Varying variables are outputs of a vertex shader.
 The OpenGL Shading Language Specification also defines a set of built-in varying and special variables that vertex shaders can write to (see sections 7.1 and 7.6 of the OpenGL Shading Language Specification).
-These varying variables are either used as the mechanism to communicate values to a geometry shader, if one is active, or to communicate values to the fragment shader and to the fixed-function processing that occurs after vertex shading.
+These varying variables are either used as the mechanism to communicate values to the next active stage in the vertex processing pipeline: either the tessellation control shader, the tessellation evaluation shader, the geometry shader, or the fixed-function vertex processing stages leading to rasterization.

-If a geometry shader is not active, the values of all varying and special variables are expected to be interpolated across the primitive being rendered, unless flatshaded.
-Otherwise the values of all varying and special variables are collected by the primitive assembly stage and passed on to the geometry shader once enough data for one primitive has been collected (see section 2.12).
+If the varying variables are passed directly to the vertex processing stages leading to rasterization, the values of all varying and special variables are expected to be interpolated across the primitive being rendered, unless flatshaded.
+Otherwise the values of all varying and special variables are collected by the primitive assembly stage and passed on to the subsequent pipeline stage once enough data for one primitive has been collected.

-The number of components (individual scalar numeric values) of varying and special variables that can be written by the vertex shader, whether or not a geometry shader is active, is given by the value of the implementation-dependent constant MAX_VERTEX_OUTPUT_COMPONENTS.
+The number of components (individual scalar numeric values) of varying and special variables that can be written by the vertex shader, whether or not a tessellation control, tessellation evaluation, or geometry shader is active, is given by the value of the implementation-dependent constant MAX_VERTEX_OUTPUT_COMPONENTS.
 Outputs declared as vectors, matrices, and arrays will all consume multiple components.
+For the purposes of counting input and output components consumed by a shader, variables declared as vectors, matrices, and arrays will all consume multiple components.
+Each component of variables declared as double-precision floating-point scalars, vectors, or matrices may be counted as consuming two components.